On the Maximum Number of Vertices of Critically Embedded Graphs: -Boundary Regular Critical Graphs

-On the other hand, we showed that $f_3(n)$ is nondecreasing.
+On the other hand, we showed that $f_3(n)$ is non-decreasing.
 We conclude that

 Equality implies that $n=n'=m'$ and that $F$ is a disjoint union of $n$ edges.
 Thus $F$ consists of the outgoing edges of $C$.
-If $G''$ is nonempty, the attaching points of $G''$ are the ingoing vertices of $C$.
-Otherwise, $C$ has no ingoing verices, this means that $C$ is a $6$-cycle.
-This completes the proof of Lemma \ref{onemaxcycle}.
+If $G''$ is nonempty, the boundary points of $G''$ are the incoming vertices of $C$.
+Otherwise, $C$ has no incoming vertices, this means that $C$ is a $6$-cycle.
+This completes the proof of Lemma \ref{onemaxcycle}. \begin{flushright} $\Box$ \end{flushright} \begin{lem} Let $G$ be a critical graph with $n$ boundary points.
+If $G$ has more than one maximal cycle, then $n'$ exists such that $ 6 \leq n' \leq n-4$ and